open-webui/open-webui/.github/pull_request_template.md

 # Pull Request Checklist

+### Note to first-time contributors: Please open a discussion post in [Discussions](https://github.com/open-webui/open-webui/discussions) and describe your changes before submitting a pull request.

 **Before submitting, make sure you've checked the following:**

 - [ ] **Target branch:** Please verify that the pull request targets the `dev` branch.